Ad Blocker Detected

 Are you tired of ordering the same old pizza for delivery?
 You can make your own customized pizza at home.

 Last week I was out of town with my friends.
 It feels good to have a vacation.
 A chance to relax, have fun, to enjoy the sea, new surroundings, and of course bonding with friends.
-Usually, we ordered fast foods cause most of the times we are in hurry and no time to cook.
+Usually, we ordered fast food cause most of the time we are in a hurry and no time to cook.
 Well, pizza is not an exception.
 It makes me think that if you have plenty of time why not do it your own.
 Although making this FRIED PIZZA is a little bit time consuming but the process is so easy.